-This was my first Rivendell, bought not too long ago at all, really!
-Ordered in October of 2019 (and received in November), in the first two years I had already put more mileage on this bike than any bike previous (about 5800 km), despite having had many others for longer.
+This was my first Rivendell.
+Ordered in October of 2019 (and received in November), in the first two years of ownership I had already put more mileage on this bike than any bike previous (about 5800 km), despite having had many others for longer.

 The parts, initially, all transferred over from my previous bike: a Soma Grand Randonneur.
 This made ponying up the cost of the frameset a lot more digestible.
 The only changes I made was the bar and stem to account for the longer top tube – a short, 5cm Nitto Tallux and initially a Crust Towel Rack bar.
 The latter was changed to a Simworks SoBar (50cm version of a Noodle) a few months later and this worked much better for my neck and shoulders.